 Dr. Kim has been invited to present at various conferences and events.
 She has presented at the 2017-2018 Gustavus Music Colloquium Series, the 2018 Minnesota Music Teachers Association (MMTA), the 2017 and 2018 Music Teachers National Association (MTNA) Collegiate Chapters Piano Pedagogy Symposium, College Music Society (CMS) Regional Conferences, the 2019 Music By Women Festival, and the 2019 Women Composers Festival of Hartford.
-Most recently, she has been invited to present at the 2019 MMTA Convention and the 2019 CMS International Conference held in Belgium.
-Dr. Kim has adjudicated the 2018 Iowa MTNA Piano Performance Competition and 2019 Minneapolis Music Teachers Forum (MMTF) Senior Auditions, and has taught at the Arkansas and Oklahoma (AOK) Conservatory of Music and invited to the Coda Mountain Academy Summer Music Festival as artistic faculty and collaborative pianist.
+Furthermore, she has presented at the 2018 and 2019 MMTA Convention and the 2019 CMS International Conference held in Belgium.
+Most recently, she has been invited to present at the Third Compositions in Asia Symposium and Festival.
+Dr. Kim has been frequently invited as an adjudicator to various competitions including the 2018 Iowa MTNA Piano Performance Competition, 2019 Minneapolis Music Teachers Forum (MMTF) Senior Auditions, 2019 Minnesota MTNA Piano Performance Competition, and more.
+She has taught at the Arkansas and Oklahoma (AOK) Conservatory of Music, and was invited to the 2018 Coda Mountain Academy Summer Music Festival as artistic faculty and collaborative pianist.

 A native of Minnesota, Dr. Kim completed a B.M. in piano performance with a collaborative emphasis from St. Olaf College, M.M. in solo and collaborative performance from the Cleveland Institute of Music, and D.M.A. in piano performance from the University of Missouri - Kansas City.
 Her former teachers include Kent McWilliams, Kathryn Brown, Anita Pontremoli, and Diane Helfers Petrella.